exploratory-io/book/viz/bar.md

 You can use the Missing Value Handling feature to control missing values.
 See [Missing Value Handling](missing-value-handling.md) for the detail.

+## Rename Column Names

+You can use the Rename Column Names feature to update column names if you assign multiple columns to Y-Axis.
+See [Rename Column Names](rename-column-names.md) for the detail.

+## Axis Setting

+You can use the Axis Setting feature to assign columns to Y1/Y2 axes if you assign multiple columns to Y-Axis.
+See [Axis Setting](dualy-setting.md) for the detail.

 ## Layout Configuration